miohtama/how-to-hire-developers/README.md

   so that people get to know each other and build a better understanding of personalities

 * The team is 15 people now, of which 10 work directly on the product as developers or managers

+## Evaluating CVs and resumes

+I assume all offerors who go to the length to send in resumes also understand in this point that I value industry expertise.
+I do not expect to get any CVs that do not match role descriptions.

+But if this somehow happens I will let the offerors know the reason why the background of the candidate is not suitable.

 ## Asking the price